MohaDev01/Meta-Frontend-Developer-Capstone/README.md

 [![Website](https://img.shields.io/badge/Live-Website-yellow)](https://littlelemonmediterranean.vercel.app/)

 Welcome to the repository for **Little Lemon**, a modern website for a Mediterranean restaurant, built with responsiveness and performance in mind.
-This README provides an overview of the project, its features, installation instructions, usage guidelines, and contribution steps.
+This README provides an overview of the project, its features, and the tech stack used to build the Little Lemon website.

 ---